artur-ciocanu/launch.en/help/home.md

 ---
 title: Tags Overview
 description: Tags in Adobe Experience Platform are the next generation of tag management capabilities from Adobe.
-Tags gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising tags necessary to power relevant customer experiences.
+Tags give customers a simple way to deploy and manage all of the analytics, marketing, and advertising tags necessary to power relevant customer experiences.
 exl-id: 93ce11e3-5c88-4822-b5df-e32839f29f34
 ---
 # Tags overview